mmz-bin/BlenderAddonAutoloader/README.md

     register()
 ```

-Here is an example of an add-on that uses this script to switch the language of the interface with the F1 key (if the file structure is the same as the sample, place a .py file with an appropriate name in the operators folder and copy and paste it into it).
+An example of an add-on that displays a notification when the F1 key is pressed (if the file structure is the same as the sample, place a `.py` file with an appropriate name in the `operators` folder and copy and paste into it).

 ```
 from typing import Set